10 Aug What is Surfing?

 - Trimming along the face of the wave

 Take a look at our online guides on:

 Every surfing lesson is two hours long.
 After arriving at the centre, you’ll be provided with a wetsuit and surfboard.
 The two hours will begin when you’ve finished changing and are ready to hit the beach!

-If you’d like to stay down at the beach after your two-hour lesson for the remainder of the day, you can book one of our Surf Experience Days and keep hold of the gear.
+If you’d like to stay down at the beach after your two-hour lesson for the remainder of the day, you can book one of our Surf Lesson and Hire Days and keep hold of the gear.

 We also offer hire of all our equipment.
 Check out our website for prices.

 All our Instructors are fully qualified Beach and Surf Safety Lifeguards and trailblazing ISA awarded surf instructors.
 They’ve undertaken extensive First Aid training and we endeavour as an Activity Centre to regularly train our staff so they have experience in all weather and water conditions.
 Every instructor must have years of personal experience in the water and we also work in close partnership with the RNLI presence on every beach to ensure your safety in and out of the water.

 Want to find out more about how to become a surf instructor?
 Check out our guide to getting qualified!